gek169/Simple_ISA/README.md

 The included makefiles and shell script show how to use the emulator and the assembler

-The emulator and assembler are confirmed to compile with Tiny C, Clang, and GCC on Linux and the included program works.
+The emulator and assembler are confirmed to compile with Tiny C, Clang, and GCC on Linux and the included programs work as intended.

 The emulator itself is C89 compliant, but the assembler uses C99 due to it using "unsigned long long".

 It could be converted to C89 as well but it would require re-writing my string library.
+I decided not to bother.

 These are the supported instructions in the C version, the C++ has a tiny fraction and is mostly a proof-of-concept that you can have a compiletime machine emulator.